DFXLuna/secret_fetch/README.md

 # secrets
 - Install [elixir & mix](https://elixir-lang.org/install.html)
+  - On Ubuntu, use the rabbitmq repos as shown in the ubuntu section
 - Create or gather an infisical client_id and client_secret under access control > identities
 - Load up environment variables / .env+readenv with
   - `CLIENT_ID`